-Whether you are producing CD's, cassettes, vinyl records or
+Whether you are producing CD's, vinyl records or

 going with an Internet delivery medium, your music needs to be